How Compassion Gives You Courage

 BENEFITS OF COMPASSION

-- Compassion makes you happier: A brain-imaging study by neuroscientist Jordan Grafman from the National Institutes of Health showed that the “pleasure centers” in the brain are equally active when we observe someone giving money to charity as when we receive money ourselves.
-Interestly, in an experiment by Elizabeth Dunn, at the University of British Columbia, participants received a sum of money and half of the participants were instructed to spend the money on themselves; the other half was told to spend the money on others.
-At the end of the study, published in the academic journal Science, participants who had spent money on others felt significantly happier than those who had spent money on themselves.
-Takeaway: giving is a source of pleasure, watch Elizabeth Dunn TED talk here in case you are still not on a helper’s high.
+- Compassion makes you happier: A brain-imaging study by neuroscientist Jordan Grafman from the National Institute of Health showed that the “pleasure centres” in the brain are as active when we observe someone giving money to charity as when we receive money ourselves.
+And a study by the University of British Columbia saw participants receive a sum of money – half were instructed to spend the money on themselves; the other half was told to spend the money on others.
+At the end of the study, participants who had spent money on others felt significantly happier than those who had spent money on themselves.
+Takeaway: giving is a source of pleasure.

-- Compassion may increase longevity: an interesting study by Sara Konrath, at the University of Michigan, showed that people who engaged in volunteering lived longer than their non-volunteering peers.
-Important detail: only if their reasons for volunteering were altruistic rather than self-serving.
-Takeaway: when you help you do it for others not for yourself!
+- Compassion may increase longevity: Research from the University of Michigan showed that people who engaged in volunteering lived longer than their non-volunteering peers, if their reasons for volunteering were altruistic rather than self-serving.
+Takeaway: when you help, you do it for others not for yourself.

-- Compassion is part of our evolution: Darwin’s work is best described with the phrase “survival of the kindest”, not the fittest as popularised by Herbert Spencer and Social Darwinists to justify class and race superiority.
-In The Descent of Man and Selection In Relation to Sex, Darwin says that “communities, which included the greatest number of the most sympathetic members, would flourish best, and rear the greatest number of offspring.”
-Takeway: compassion is key for the survival and flourishing of humankind.
+- Compassion is part of our evolution: In The Descent of Man and Selection In Relation to Sex, Darwin says that “communities which included the greatest number of the most sympathetic members would flourish best, and rear the greatest number of offspring.”
+Takeaway: compassion is key for the survival and flourishing of humankind.

 COMPASSION AND COURAGE